heswithme/cpp-sim-twocrypto/python/arb_sim/param_search_results/eurusd/logs.md

 2. linear_sweep,out>mid.png:
 In the second pass we raise the imbalanced fee to out_fee = 5 bps while keeping mid_fee = 3 bps.
 Results improve slightly across the relevant band, but the qualitative picture is unchanged: for A = 50 the best region still centers around ma_time=310200, with only marginal gains from the higher out fee.

+# 3. fee_gamma – adjustment_step sweep

+We continue with a two-parameter sweep over the auxiliary knobs fee_gamma and adjustment_step at fixed core settings A = 50, mid_fee = 3 bps, out_fee = 5 bps, ma_time = 2.5·86400/ln2.
+The first pass is saved as 1.sweep_log.png.
+The x-axis scans fee_gamma on a log grid from 1e-4·1e18 to 0.5·1e18; the y-axis scans adjustment_step on a log grid from 1e-12·1e18 to 1e-3·1e18.
+This finetunes how the pool transitions between mid and out fees as it becomes imbalanced (fee_gamma) and how aggressively the controller updates the price scale (adjustment_step).
+As expected, lower fee_gamma shifts the realized fee upward toward out_fee, which raises LP APY while keeping slippage and tracking acceptable; the maps show a monotone APY improvement as fee_gamma decreases.
+Larger adjustment_step slightly improves price tracking (lower avg_rel_bps) at the cost of a modest increase in rebalances, which is acceptable in this fee regime.
+Based on these trends we zoom into the most relevant band.

+The refinement is recorded in 2.zoom_log.png, with fee_gamma narrowed to [0.001, 0.1]1e18 and adjustment_step to [1e-7, 1e-3]1e18, both on log axes.
+The lowest price deviation appears at adjustment_step ~ 5e-5 x 1e18, where avg_rel_bps forms a clean dark band without destabilizing slippage.
+At the same time, fee_gamma ~ 0.01 * 1e18 balances fee realization: the pool spends most of its time between the 3 bps mid fee and the 5 bps out fee, delivering higher APY than at larger fee_gamma while preserving the tracking improvements from the higher adjustment step.
+These settings are selected for the auxiliary layer under the issuer-mandated mid_fee = 3 bps constraint.

+Resulting recommended pool settings are:

+A= 500000 #50 * 10_000
+gamma=1000000000000000 # irrelevant
+mid_fee=3000000 # 0.0003 * 10**10
+out_fee=5000000 # 0.0005 * 10**10
+fee_gamma=10000000000000000 # 0.01 * 10**18
+allowed_extra_profit=1000000 # some small param, but should be non-zero adjustment_step=50000000000000 # 5e-5*1e18
+ma_exp_time=311622 #2.5d/ln(2)